Indian Wells tennis postponed after coronavirus confirmed

 The event typically draws upwards of 450,000 fans.
 It is commonly referred to as the “fifth slam” because of its popularity among the players and its stature, ranking points and over $17 million in prize money that place it one rung below tennis’ four Grand Slam tournaments.
 This year’s field includel Nadal, Novak Djokovic, Serena Williams, Naomi Osaka and Coco Gauff.
 Kim Clijsters was set to continue her comeback at the event.

-”So sad to hear the news about the postponing of (at)BNPPARIASOPEN,” Gauff tweeted. ”I was so excited to make my debut in IW, but safety is always the no. 1 priority.
+“So sad to hear the news about the postponing of @BNPPARIASOPEN,” Gauff tweeted.
+“I was so excited to make my debut in IW, but safety is always the no. 1 priority.
 Stay safe.”

 Tournament director Tommy Haas said organizers are prepared to play the event on different dates and will explore options.
 However, the pro tennis calendar is tightly scheduled and the summer months in the desert are notoriously hot.